-API availability - With Campaign Monitor's robust API, you can connect all your core business apps to meet your unique email marketing and automation needs.
+With Campaign Monitor's robust API, you can connect all your core business apps to meet your unique email marketing and automation needs.

 Pros of choosing Salesforce

-The learning curve never seems to end, and what's more, the customer support has a poor reputation.
-The initial setup of the platform requires at least a month’s worth of development work for your custom Salesforce instance, and even then, the product is highly unintuitive.
+The learning curve never seems to end, and what's more, customer support has a poor reputation.
+The initial setup of the platform requires at least a month’s worth of development work for your custom Salesforce instance and, even then, the product is highly unintuitive.

-'In the sea of Salesforce APIs, there's a key archipelago of commonly used APIs that we focus on in this module.
+'In the sea of Salesforce APIs, there's a key archipelago of commonly-used APIs that we focus on in this module.
 They are REST API, SOAP API, Bulk API, and Streaming API.
 Together they make up the Salesforce data APIs.' as they say.

 Iterable empowers growth marketers to build world-class user engagement campaigns across all channels, throughout the full lifecycle.
 Marketers are segmenting users, automating touchpoints, and building workflows at scale without engineering support.

-Pros of Choosing Iterable
+Pros of choosing Iterable

 You can prepare your personalized messages and send them at your preferred time.
-And even if you don’t have prior coding knowledge, you can create a complex workflow quickly.
-This means that in case you or your sales team aren’t proficient in the field of programming, you can use it to create a process and leave your devs with the peace and quiet they so rarely receive.
+And, even if you don’t have prior coding knowledge, you can create a complex workflow quickly.
+This means that, in case you or your sales team aren’t proficient in the field of programming, you can use it to create a process and leave your devs with the peace and quiet they so rarely receive.

-Cons of Choosing Iterable
+Cons of choosing Iterable

 Iterable integrates with quite a few big names like Google Analytics, Radar.io, SparkPost, Stitch, Census, Mixpanel, Woopra, Segment, and Magento.
 It also integrates with Zapier for even more opportunities, so the sky’s essentially the limit with this ESP.

 Nowadays, brands rely on digital customer engagement platforms to measure growth and sales.
 After all, more people are shopping online and becoming regular customers of new brands.
 That's where Braze comes in and does its magic.
-Braze connects brands with their customers with the creation of digital tools to answer the needs of the customers and fulfilling the brand's objectives.
+Braze connects brands with their customers with the creation of digital tools to answer the needs of the customers and fulfill the brand's objectives.
 Braze is known for increasing customer engagement through the solutions they offer companies, making them a great addition to Klaviyo alternatives.

 Listrak is one of the best marketing clouds focused specifically on brands and retailers.
 To toot its horn, it delivers results for its clients based on one-on-one interactions that measure engagement, revenue, and lifetime growth.
 The Listrak platform is built on artificial intelligence, predictive analytics, and machine learning.
 It utilizes artificial intelligence to create Listrak's innovative marketing automation capabilities that include SMS and email marketing management.
-Their CRM solutions are phenomenal as it analyzes personalized data that leads customers to engage across different channels and mobile devices.
+Their CRM solutions are phenomenal as they analyze personalized data that leads customers to engage across different channels and mobile devices.